Lake District National Park, England, United Kingdom: What to pack, what to wear, and when to go [2023]

 January

-In January, Lake District National Park can be brisk and very rainy.
-Temperatures routinely are in the 40s F (single digits C) range.
-At night, lows are in the 30s F (single digits C).
-This is also a rainy time for Lake District National Park, with more than half of the days of the month having rain.
+January in Lake District National Park is brisk and very rainy.
+The average overnight temperatures in the area are in the 30s F (single digits C).
+It tends to rain about half of the time.
 There is frost a bit less than half of the time.

 What to wear/what to pack: